sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 > Status: Unanimously discouraged for implementation

+> Pros: Much easier receipt of funds to a static address while preserving privacy; No direct link between payment code and on-chain addresses/transactions (unlike static Bitcoin addresses)

+> Cons: Most versions require a notification transaction to be sent on-chain so that the recipient knows how to look for funds sent to them; Notification transaction can undermine privacy if done incorrectly

 The proposal for reusable payment codes is one of the well-known BIPs due to the adoption and usage of it by [Samourai Wallet](https://samouraiwallet.com/) under the name "[PayNym](https://samouraiwallet.com/paynym)".
 This proposal is similar to stealth addresses in that a single payment code can be used to derive unlinkable on-chain addresses, but differs in that it does not use different addressing formats on-chain and instead relies on a notification transaction to allow the recipient to find their funds on-chain.

 PayNyms, despite being rejected/discouraged in BIP 47 have seen quite widespread usage and have recently been implemented in [Sparrow Wallet](https://sparrowwallet.com/) and even by a Bitcoin mining pool, "[Lincoin](https://lincoin.com/)".